Wisecrack (company)

 Wisecrack, Inc. was an American production company operated by Jacob Salamon, Jared Bauer, Greg Edwards, Drew Levin, and Todd Mendeloff.
 The company was founded in 2014 and produced various web series and podcasts such as Thug Notes, Earthling Cinema, and 8-Bit Philosophy.
 The group focused on an analysis of anime, film, literature, and video games drawing out philosophy, sociology, psychology and other meanings that can be interpreted from media.
 Wisecrack was purchased by Blue Ant Media in August 2019.
-On April 16, 2025, Wisecrack announced that it was shutting down and no new videos would be produced.
+On April 16, 2025, Wisecrack announced that it was shutting down.